Rachmanin0xFF/Rachmanin0xFF.github.io/README.md

    python build.py my_test_build_folder
    ```

-There is also [a workflow](.github/workflows/build.yml) that will automatically run all of this on any pushes to the `master` branch.
+There is also [a workflow](.github/workflows/build.yml) that will automatically run all of this on any pushes to the `master` branch, and a `live_build.py` that will attempt to look for updates & automatically rebuild your edits, although I haven't extensively tested the latter.

 Possible TODO: Make other branches automatically deploy to their own folders some sort of draft directory on the website?